pawamoy/mkdocs-llmstxt/README.md

     markdown_description: Long description of my project.
     sections:
       Usage documentation:
-        file1.md: Description of file1
+      - file1.md: Description of file1
-        file2.md: Description of file2
+      - file2.md  # Descriptions are optional.
 ```

 The resulting `/llms.txt` file will be available at the root of your documentation.
 With the previous example, it will be accessible at https://myproject.com/llms.txt and will contain the following: